multi-coop/datami/README.md

 ---

-## How to integrate widgets
+## How to integrate the Gitribute widgets

-### CURRENTLY UNDER EARLY DEVELOPMENT - not deployed yet on netlify

 Widgets need two files in order to work :